humboldt-cs/acarteas-research/wherearewe.md

 1. we want to take in the file as a .zip.  then we must unzip the thing.

 *.cpp will be the thing we need to add, instead of using the name of the file.

+# 2.15.2018
+working on inputs
+1. piping inputs in to our generated main
+2. we're braking on the output in the runexe module